sophiaborromeo/Probability-FA7/fa7.md

 *Factor Affecting Queuing*

--   It was observed that the intervals between students arriving at the elevator were shorter at around 1:30 PM to 1:45 PM since it was the usual starting time of classes.
+-   It was observed that the intervals between arrivals of the FEU community, especially students arriving at the elevator were shorter at around 1:30 PM to 1:45 PM since it was the usual starting time of classes (Peak Periods).
 This means that the queue was longer.
-As time passed by, the queue was shorter since students were likely to be in their classes already, meaning that fewer would have the need to use the elevator.
+As time passed by, specifically after 1:45 PM (Off-Peak Periods), the intervals between student arrivals started to increase.
+This is because, as more professors and students proceeded to their respective classes, fewer students or professors required the use of the elevator, causing a larger interval between arrivals.
+As a result, the queue got thinner, and waiting times between students grew, as can be inferred from the data obtained.

 *Elevator Usage Efficiency:*

--   There’s only a 42% probability that a student arrives within 30 seconds.

--   Elevators that depart immediately may often move with only one person inside, wasting energy and time.
+-   There is only a 42% chance that a student or professor arrives within 30 seconds and as the group observed there is a chance that elevators often leave with only one or two students resulting in a wastage of energy and time.

 *Queue Management:*

--   With an average student arrival time of 54.7 seconds, a line may build up during busy hours.

--   This can help the school predict how long a group of students may have to wait to board the elevator.
+-   With a mean student arrival time of *54.7 seconds*, a line can form during peak hours.
+This implies that during rush hours, such as at the beginning of classes, the intervals between student arrivals can be shorter, resulting in a more congested queue and possibly faster boarding times.
+Conversely, at off-peak times, when students are arriving in smaller numbers, waiting times between arrivals can become longer.
+The average waiting time of 54.7 seconds serves as a valuable benchmark for estimating how long a group of students will have to wait to enter the elevator.
+By knowing these trends, the school can better predict peak periods and schedule the elevator system appropriately, resulting in smoother operations and reduced wait times during peak periods.

 *Facility Optimization:*